brisbanesocialchess/welcome/README.md

-# Welcome
+# 🎉 Welcome to Brisbane Social Chess Inc! ♟️

-## What we’re about
+## What We’re About

-At Brisbane Social Chess Inc, we're all about having a relaxed time pushing pawns and making memories.
-This isn't your serious, score-keeping chess club - we're a bunch of fun-loving folks who just want to shake the dust off our chess skills and enjoy good company.
-Our motto?
-Fun, friendly and free.
+At **Brisbane Social Chess Inc**, we're all about having a relaxed time pushing pawns and making memories.
+This isn't your serious, score-keeping chess club—**we're a bunch of fun-loving folks** who just want to shake the dust off our chess skills and enjoy good company.

+### Our Motto?
+**Fun, Friendly, and Free!** ✨

 Whether you're a chess newbie or a seasoned grandmaster, you're welcome in our club.
 We know that chess has a way of bringing together curious and creative souls from all walks of life.
-And when you put those eclectic personalities around a chess board, the good times will roll themselves.
+When you put those eclectic personalities around a chessboard, the good times will roll themselves! 🎊

+### Join Us for the Fun!
 So leave your ego at the door and come ready to laugh, learn, and make friends.
+Here’s what you can expect:
-Be a good sport when you lose - trust us, we've all been there.
-Lend a hand if someone needs a coaching or just some encouragement.
-And if you've got suggestions on new places for us to meet up and play, we're all ears!
+- Be a good sport when you lose—trust us, we've all been there!
+- Lend a hand if someone needs coaching or just some encouragement.
+- If you’ve got suggestions for new places to meet up and play, we’re all ears! 👂

-The bottom line is, if you know the basics, you've got all the skills you need.
-Now's the time to get behind Brisbane's free social chess movement!
+**The bottom line?** If you know the basics, you've got all the skills you need.
+Now's the time to get behind Brisbane's free social chess movement! 🙌

-Our website is now established https://www.brisbanesocialchess.org.au/
+### 🌐 Our Website
+Check out our website: [brisbanesocialchess.org.au](https://www.brisbanesocialchess.org.au/)

-We are going to be improving this as often as possible.
-Do you have web skills?
-Help us make it look cool!
+We are committed to improving it as often as possible. **Do you have web skills?** Help us make it look cool! 💻

+### Quick Survey
-Pretty please take our 30-second club census here: https://goo.gl/VQGmes
+Pretty please take our **30-second club census** here: [Club Census](https://goo.gl/VQGmes)

+### Become a Member!
-And if you love hanging with us, consider becoming an official club member for $10/year.
+If you love hanging with us, consider becoming an official club member for **$10/year**.

-Do that using this link https://app.joinit.com/o/brisbane-social-chess
+Do that using this link: [Join Us](https://app.joinit.com/o/brisbane-social-chess)

-Your membership keeps the good times going!
+Your membership keeps the good times going! 🎈